rolled kernza® & raisin cookie mix

 Perennial grains are champions at pulling carbon from the atmosphere and storing it in the soil.
 This agricultural approach has a significant, measurable impact:

-- Negative Carbon Footprint: Our Kernza® and Salish wheats have negative carbon intensities, meaning they remove more greenhouse gases than they produce.
+- Negative Carbon Footprint: Our Kernza® and Salish Blue wheats have a negative carbon intensity, meaning they remove more greenhouse gases than they produce.

 - Impressive Sequestration: Just one acre of Kernza® in our blend sequesters carbon equivalent to taking 2 cars off the road each year and offsets the energy use of more than 1.5 homes.